athos/sweet-array/README.md

 [CLJ-1289](https://clojure.atlassian.net/browse/CLJ-1289)).

-Using `sweet-array`, you can write code that is almost as concise as how you would write it naively even though it runs as fast as the second example code:
+Using `sweet-array`, you can write code that is almost as concise as how you would write it straightforwardly, while it runs as fast as the optimized one shown above:

 ```clojure
 (require '[sweet-array.core :as sa])